-We do not perform home checks for routine adoptions as data and common sense have long since dictated that these are not only ineffective and resource intensive, but are a barrier to adoptions.
+We do not perform home checks for routine adoptions as data and common sense have long since dictated the lack of efficacy behind home check.
+Home checks are statistically not indicative of responsible pet ownership and can be resource intensive.